Employee attrition refers to staff members who leave a company.

 - Work environment

 Editing the question text can cause misinterpretation and prevent the use of benchmarking data.
-Typically, benchmark data is refreshed every 3 months to reflect the latest changes in the industry, location, and size comparison groups.

 For example, here’s a benchmark question.

-Question: “I get excited about going to work.”
+Please rate your level of agreement with the following statement: “I get excited about going to work.”

 Ultimately, the results of this question will no longer be a direct comparison to the benchmark data set.